nhsuk/profiles/doc/adr/0005-add-metadata.md

 ## Context

-Meta data needs adding to each profile page in order that other services such as Facebook, Twitter (social media) and Funnelback (search) can accurately interpret the data on the page.
+Metadata needs adding to each profile page in order that other services such as Facebook, Twitter (social media) and Funnelback (search) can accurately interpret the data on the page.